Costa Rica Digital Nomad Visa: The Full Guide 2025

-toucan sitting on a branch
+Toucan sitting on a branch.

 Table of Contents

-Nestled in the heart of Central America, Costa Rica beckons with its breathtaking natural beauty, rich biodiversity, and vibrant culture.
 Renowned for its commitment to sustainability and environmental conservation, this tropical paradise offers much more than just sun-soaked beaches and lush rainforests.
-In recent years, Costa Rica has emerged as a hotspot for digital nomads, offering an enticing blend of work, adventure, and exploration.

 Through its innovative digital nomad program, Costa Rica invites international residents to live, work, and explore its diverse landscapes while enjoying the famed pura vida lifestyle.
-Let’s explore the specifics.

 Benefits of the Costa Rica Digital Nomad Visa

 Costa Rica’s digital nomad program invites international residents to work remotely while enjoying the country’s pura vida lifestyle.
 Under this program, visitors can extend their 90-day tourist visa to a full year, with the option to renew for an additional year.
-Digital nomads enjoy benefits such as exemption from income tax, the ability to open a national bank account, and the ability to validate their home country’s driver’s license.
-They may also avoid customs taxes on necessary telecommunications and electronic devices for remote work (conditions apply).

-Legal Benefits:
+Legal Benefits

 Digital nomads are not considered normal residents for tax purposes, exempting them from certain tax obligations to the Costa Rican Ministry of Finance.
 They can use their home country’s driver’s license for the duration of their stay.